velocyto-team/velocyto.py/doc/tutorial/analysis.rst

     vlm.plot_phase_portraits(["Igfbpl1", "Pdgfra"])

-The calcualte velocity and extrapolate the future state of the cells:
+The calculate velocity and extrapolate the future state of the cells:

 .. code-block:: python